Skip to content

 StateNevada

-Online Casino GamesNot legal (online poker only)
+Online Casino GamesNOT Legal — no licensed real-money online casino (online poker only)

-Minimum Gambling Age21 for all forms
+Minimum Gambling Age21 (all licensed gaming)

-2. Legal Overview
+Legal Overview

 Key Legislation